 In Nevada, statute of limitations dictate that you have two years to file a personal injury claim, and three years to file a claim for property damage.
 This clock starts from the time the accident took place, rather than when the injury was discovered.
 You have time to put together your claim, so hiring a lawyer as soon as you can after the accident to help you gather evidence, keep track of paperwork and document medical expenses will ensure that you are compensated fairly.

 There were more than 51,000 motor vehicle accidents in Nevada in 2010 (the most recently available data for this information), leading to almost 19,000 injuries and 257 fatalities.
 While that number is staggering in itself, Nevada roads have become increasingly more deadly.
 Since 2010, fatal car accidents continue to climb with deaths steadily increasing.
-Below you can see the five year span of fatal crash and death counts in the state:

 In 2015, 325 people lost their lives in Nevada traffic accidents, the highest number in seven years.
 Approximately 65 percent of these deaths occurred in Clark County, which can likely be attributed to the large population and high traffic volume in Las Vegas.